 “Why almond?”
 Well, everyone else is doing it… but no independent thinker ever said that.
 Let’s remind ourselves what’s so great about almonds – and, by extension, a plant milk made with more of them.

-3. That protein.
 Protein is one of the big advertisements for animal products.
 “Where else are you going to get that protein?”
 The plant kingdom has some answers – among them, you guessed it, almonds.
 Straight from the tree, almonds are 21 percent protein.2 Our HydroRelease™ method keeps this nutrition intact.
 At the end, you get 5 grams protein per glass from Elmhurst’s original and unsweetened almond milks.
-The family’s newest member, Milked Almonds™ Barista Edition, even has a few grams for your coffee.
+The family’s newest member, Barista Edition Almond Milk, even has a few grams for your coffee.

 These are pretty good reasons to go almond.
 We know.
 There are other brands out there making almond milk seem like a really good idea.
 You’ll find them lined-up in the case – some with low prices (and calorie counts).
 Others in finely contoured plastic bottles (it must be premium, it looks so neat).
 Tip from the simpler, better people: don’t be fooled.
 That’s just what happens when your almond milk doesn’t have many almonds.

 And when you don’t have many almonds – and too many gums, emulsifiers, oils and things – you just have to go Elmhurst.

 1 Keep California Farming, “California Is the World’s #1 Almond Producer,” 2018

 2 Almond Board of California, “Almond Composition,” 2013